• Skip to primary navigation

 The Popcorn and Pecans

-My preference for the popcorn is to make my own using the technique in my Skinny Microwave Popcorn in a Paper Bag.
+My preference for popcorn is to make my own using the technique in my Skinny Microwave Popcorn in a Paper Bag.

 First, I poured the unpopped kernels into a brown sandwich bag.
 Then, I folded the top three times.